 3.0 Appointment and Scope of Work

-3.1 This Agreement becomes binding on the Client when BMT is in receipt of a duly signed acceptance from the Client or instruction to proceed has been given verbally by the client.
+3.1 This Agreement becomes binding on the Client when BMT is in receipt of a duly signed acceptance from the Client or instruction to proceed has been given verbally or in writing by the client.

-3.3 Upon receipt of the instructions referred to in clause 3.2, BMT will provide the Services subject to this Agreement.
+3.3 Upon receipt of the instructions referred to in clause 3.2, BMT will provide the Services in accordance with this Agreement.

-3.5 The Client is responsible to ensure that BMT receives all necessary materials, documents, instructions and other information required in a timely manner to enable BMT to perform the Services in accordance with this Agreement.
+3.5 The Client is responsible for ensuring that BMT receives all materials, documents, instructions and other information required in a timely manner that are necessary to enable BMT to perform the Services in accordance with this Agreement.

 3.6 Unless otherwise agreed between the parties, the Client must provide a reasonable number of copies of all documents to BMT for the supply of the Services under this Agreement, free of charge to BMT.
 Unless otherwise agreed in writing, all documents must be supplied in digital format.

-3.7 Any oral or written instructions, materials, documents or other information given by the Client's representative or lead consultant to BMT will be deemed to have been given by the Client.
+3.8 Any oral or written instructions, materials, documents or other information given by the Client's Personnel, representative or lead consultant to BMT will be deemed to have been given by the Client.

 4.1 Unless otherwise provided under this Agreement, the Client must pay BMT the Fees for the Services.

-4.2 Unless otherwise agreed between the parties, if the scope of the Work is varied by the Client in a manner which requires additional Services to be performed by BMT (including as a result of or in connection with a delay which is beyond the reasonable control of BMT), the Client must pay BMT for the additional Services in accordance with the rates set out in the Schedule of Fees or, if there are no such rates, at the Standard Rates.
+4.2 Unless otherwise agreed between the parties, if the scope of the Work is varied by the Client in a manner which requires additional Services to be performed by BMT (including as a result of or in connection with a delay which is beyond the reasonable control of BMT), the Client must pay BMT for the additional Services.

 4.3 Unless otherwise agreed between the parties, if the scope of the Work is varied by the Client in a manner which reduces the Services required, the Client must pay BMT for all Services performed under this Agreement in accordance with the Quotation (which may include revisions to accommodate the scope of the required Services).

-4.5 In the event of termination of this Agreement prior to the completion of the Work (except under Clause 9.1), the Client must pay BMT for all the Services performed under this Agreement to the date of termination in accordance with the rates set out in the Schedule of Fees or, if there are no such rates, at the Standard Rates.
-Minimum charge for cancellation after site inspection has been carried out is $250 + GST.
+4.4 In the event of termination of this Agreement prior to the completion of the Work (except under Clause 9.1), the Client must pay BMT for all the Services performed under this Agreement to the date of termination and any applicable termination fees (as notified by BMT to the Client at the relevant time).
+BMT reserves the right to enforce or waive the agreed upon fee under any circumstance following the Client terminating this Agreement.

 5.0 Terms of payment

 5.2 Unless otherwise agreed and notwithstanding Clause 5.3, Fees less than $1000 and Fees for residential reports require payment in full before BMT will release the report.

-5.4 Without prejudice to any other right or remedy available to BMT, BMT may charge the Client for interest on any Fees and expenses remaining unpaid after the due date at an interest rate of 1% per month or the highest rate allowed by law, whichever is lesser and such interest will accrue daily from the due date until the date of payment.
+5.4 Without prejudice to any other right or remedy available to BMT, BMT may charge the Client interest on any Fees and expenses remaining unpaid after the due date at an interest rate of 1% per month or the highest rate allowed by law, whichever is lesser and such interest will accrue daily from the due date until the date of payment.

-5.5 BMT may withhold the performance of any Services if the Client fails to pay all amounts owing under a quotation in accordance with Clause 5.3.
+5.5 BMT may withhold the performance of any Services if the Client fails to pay all Fees owing under this Agreement in accordance with Clause 5.3.

-5.6 The Client must not withhold any amount of the Fees or expenses under an invoice issued by BMT by reason of any dispute that exists between the Client and BMT or by reason of any set-off or counterclaim by the Client.
+5.7 The Client must not withhold any amount of the Fees or expenses under an invoice issued by BMT by reason of any dispute that exists between the Client and BMT or by reason of any set-off or counter- claim by the Client.

-5.7 For security purposes, all payments will be processed on receipt of client authorized credit card information for the agreed fee amount to allow the securing of credit card details.
+5.8 All payments will be processed on receipt of the Client’s authorized credit card information for the agreed Fee.

 6.2 The Client must pay BMT for any reasonable costs incurred by BMT arising from or in connection with any delay in the provision of the Services that is beyond the reasonable control of BMT.